 Keywords (Ill-Dignified): Begging, Insecurity, Conditions, Measuring, Miserliness, Being Stuck

 Luna of Taurus indicates a kind of stubborn attachment to the world of fantasy and dreams.
 This may be the source of the problems – if any arise.
-But if the fantasy is a pleasant one then it is alright.
-Injustice may inspire extreme vengeance and insane measures may be taken to set things right. (ie the tale of Ereshkigal and Nergal is quite accurate.)
+If the fantasy is a pleasant one, then it is alright.
+Injustice may inspire extreme vengeance and insane measures may be taken to set things right (for example, the tale of Ereshkigal and Nergal is quite accurate.)
 It is worth noting that Luna, not Earth, is the correct Foundation of Man.
 The planetary therefore carries with it the weight of evolutionary imperative and pressure to exceed, just as the line from the Book of the Law commands.
 The foundation must be raised up to meet the expectations of a dark force.

-Therefore it may be that the Success promised by this card is the outcome of careful and dedicated alchemy.
-Gender roles need to be considered in the draw, as the meaning and method of attack should change depending on this variable.
+Therefore, it may be that the Success promised by this card, is the outcome of careful and dedicated alchemy.
+Gender roles need to be considered in the draw, as the meaning and method of attack should change, depending on this variables.

-The Scene: The parable of Inanna visiting her sister was the inspiration for the scene. and behaving in a crass and rude manner she is tortured and killed by Ereshkigal’s guards.
-In the tale of Nergal and Ereshkigal we have an image of a situation where delicacy was not used and things went awry, but after proper procedures and consideration, success is had.
-Nergal is owner of the title Meslam-ta-ea Nergal, or “Nergal who comes forth from the temple”.
-Notably, mezla in Hebrew and Jewish Kabbalah is the scintillating diamond light of Ain Soph Aur, and in Hermetic Qabbalah can be associated with both White and Black Akasha.
-The term Meslamtaea represented the left, while Lugalirra his brother represented the right.
-So Nergal is a sinister God of the left-hand path, if that was not clear enough by his associations with his wife the Queen of the Dead and his blood-drinking draconic warrior aspect.
+The Scene: The parable of Inanna visiting her sister was the inspiration for the scene.
+For the crime of hubris, of behaving in a crass and rude manner, she is tortured and killed by Ereshkigal’s guards.
+In the tale of Nergal and Ereshkigal, we have an image of a situation where delicacy was not used and things went awry, but after proper procedures and consideration, success is had.
+Nergal is owner of the title Meslam-ta-ea Nergal, or, “Nergal who comes forth from the temple.”
+Notably, the word mezla in Hebrew and Jewish Kabbalah is used to denote the scintillating diamond light of Ain Soph Aur, and in Hermetic Qabbalah can be associated with both White and Black Akasha.
+The term Meslam-ta-ea represented the left, while Lugalirra his brother represented the right.
+So Nergal is a sinister God of the left-hand path, if that was not clear enough by his associations with his wife, the Queen of the Dead and his blood-drinking draconic warrior aspect.

-The person in the card is my daughter, Iriana.
-Ereshkigal must be depicted as a girl child, as it is the most respectful imagery.
-Iriana exhibited a full manifestation of Ereshkigal in 2007.
-In Tantra the goddess, or Shakti, expresses herself as a prepubescent young child.
+In Tantra, the goddess, or Shakti, expresses herself as a prepubescent young child.
 She represents the element of Earth manifest, the element in which the Mother Goddess reinvents herself in response to new data.
-(As opposed to Fire reinventing itself in the Son, Air) This is a concrete doctrine that is the cornerstone of any Tantric practice.
-For whatever reason, Shakti watches through the eyes of young girl children and causes changes in the world according to her judgements from this perspective.
+(As opposed to Fire reinventing itself in the Son, Air.)
+This is a concrete doctrine that is the cornerstone of any Tantric practice.
+For whatever reason, Shakti watches through the eyes of young girl children and causes changes in the world according to her judgements from this perspective, according to the Vedas.
 So it is that young female children must be treated very carefully in case terrible curses befall the offender.
 Such judgements can lay whole nations low and destroy dynasties.
 One should always address young girl children with respect and not insult them.
 Shakti is wild, untameable, chaotic and infinitely creative.

 The creature on the left represents the hellhound, and he resembles Anpu (Anubis.)
 He has a dead rabbit which is a burrowing creature that must stay hidden from predators above ground, by necessity it must succumb to a “darkening of the light” as outlined in the Changes.The hellhound is her pet, as shown by the diamond collar.
-This and the crown and ebomy throne depict the great wealth of the palace of Ereshkigal.
-The background is the color of earth, and furthermore it is a portal to the deeper hells, the cast off skins of the ouroboros and the qlippoth.
+This and the crown and ebony throne depict the great wealth of the palace of Ereshkigal.
+The background is the color of earth, and furthermore it is a portal to the deeper hells, the cast off skins of the Ouroboros and the empty husks of the Qlippoth.